gbv/validation-server/README.md

 ### GET /formats

-Lists all [formats](#formats), optionally filtered by identifier, version, and/or schema type.
+Lists all [data formats](#data-formats), optionally filtered by identifier, version, and/or schema type.

 **Query Parameters**